NI will not host WRC round in 2022

 Motorsport UK added it is "committed to working to bring the WRC back to the UK, with full support at the highest levels of the organisation, whilst acknowledging the appropriate funding needed to ensure that any associated financial risks are manageable and contained".

-The British round of the World Rally Championship has been held in Wales since 2000, but in 2020 was cancelled due to the Covid-19 pandemic.
+The British round of the World Rally Championship has been held in Wales since 2000, but in 2020 was cancelled because of the Covid-19 pandemic.

 In addition to the traditional WRC event in Wales, a cross-border Rally Ireland took place in 2007 and 2009, with both editions won by nine-time WRC champion Sebastien Loeb.